 On this page

-General upper secondary education
+Innovation in general upper secondary education in Denmark

-In August 2017, the Ministry of Children and Education launched a two-year initiative with exams in innovative competences.
+In August 2017, the Ministry of Children and Education launched a 2-year initiative with exams in innovative competences.
 The objective of the initiative is to collect experiences with a change in examination methods and to uncover how education institutions can develop innovative competences in teaching.
 Eighteen classes participated in the initiative.

 With the reform of general upper secondary educations in 2016, education institutions are required to bring focus on innovative competences.
 The focus on innovative competences is part of other relevant subjects.

-Vocational education and training (VET) programmes
+Innovation in vocational education and training (VET) programmes in Denmark

 In the first part of the basic programme (grundforløb 1), students are taught about innovation.
 In the VET subject Innovation, students develop competences to work innovatively in relevant working processes.
 Through practical problem-solving, students learn to enter into innovation processes that are relevant in the specific VET programme.
 The acquisition of innovative methods and problem-solving are the topics addressed in the subject.
 The subject Innovation should form the basis of the student’s ability to consider and assess new and alternative ideas in problem-solving, and thus strengthen the student’s experimental and investigative practice.
 Furthermore, the objective of the subject is that the students work in teams and develop the ability to work with innovative processes in relation to realistic problems.